Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule: Localization and symmetry breaking for large

 \subsection{A priori energy estimate}

 We consider a variational problem with only the kinetic and exchange terms:

-It is now classical in the theory of nonlinear Schr\"odinger equations that the minimizer of \eqref{eq:semilinear} exists and is radial and unique up to a translation, see for instance \cite{SS}.
-Denote $\varphi$ the minimizer of \eqref{eq:semilinear} centered at zero, it satisfies
+It is now classical in the theory of nonlinear Schr\"odinger equations that the minimizer of \eqref{eq:semilinear} exists. {In fact, there is a unique radial minimizer, and all minimizers are translated versions of it, see for instance \cite{SS}.} Denote $\varphi$ the radial minimizer of \eqref{eq:semilinear} centered at zero, it satisfies

 with $E$ being a strictly positive Lagrange multiplier.
 Moreover, $\varphi$ decays exponentially as $\abs{x} \to \infty$.